brntbeer/yelpme/README.md

 fuck that.
 As I said I'm lazy.

 ##How
+__IMPORTANT__ You should probably sign in/up for yelp.com and go to [the api](http://www.yelp.com/developers/getting_started/api_access)
+and request some api-hotness.
+After doing so, mosey your way over to your .bash_profile/rc/whichever and enter the
+following:

+    export YELP_CONSUMER_KEY='xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
+    export YELP_CONSUMER_SECRET='xxxxxxxxxxxxxxxxxxxxxxxxxx'
+    export YELP_TOKEN='xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
+    export YELP_TOKEN_SECRET='xxxxxxxxxxxxxxxxxxxxxxxxx'

+Obviously put in your read consumer key, consumer secret, token, and token secret in place of those Xs.

+Cool.
+Good job, I'm proud of you for doing that.
+Now we can run:

     $ yelpme breakfast "san francisco"
     #=> etc etc
     $ yelpme plow "potrero hill"